onofriomazzarisi/onofriomazzarisi.github.io/_pages/about.md

 ![](/images/bacteria-pictorial.png)

 Topics I am currently excited to work on include
-- Links between community dynamics and macro-ecological patterns.
+- Links between ecological community dynamics and macro-ecological patterns.
-- The (physiological) causes and (ecological) consequences of self-regulation in (mostly) bacterial monocultures.
+- The physiological causes and ecological consequences of self-regulation in microbial communities.
 - Biodiversity patterns in marine plankton.